UoB-COMSM0110/2023-group-4/README.md

 In conclusion, our ideation process was an iterative and collaborative effort that involved a series of discussions and refinements to arrive at our final concept.
 By considering various factors such as feasibility and player experience, we were able to create a game that we believe will be enjoyable and engaging for players

-## USE CASE DIAGRAM
+## Use Case Diagram

 ![UseCase4](https://user-images.githubusercontent.com/115186584/234690970-902fc3c5-fa82-404a-8788-e5ccccc5ef87.png)

-## User Stories:
+## User Stories
 - As a user, I want to mute the game music, so that I am less distracted when playing the game.
 - As a user, I want to change character, so that I can play as my preferred character.
 - As a user, I want to read the acknowledgements, so that I can find out who made this awesome game.
 - As a user, I want to change the game difficulty, so that I am being challenged the correct amount.
-- As a user, I want to view the highscores, so that I can see who has performed the best at this game.
+- As a user, I want to view the high scores, so that I can see who has performed the best at this game.
 - As a user, I want to jump over obstacles, so that I don’t lose the game.
 - As a user, I want to quit the game, so that I can exit without killing my character.
 - As a user, I want to restart the game, so that I can improve my score (and maybe get on the leaderboard)